Blog

 Ergonomic Seating — Don’t Neglect This

 Chronic back pain from unsuitable seating is among the top complaints of full-time remote workers.
-If your furnished apartment doesn’t come with a decent chair, or if you’re settling into a longer-term rental in Morocco, it’s worth sourcing a proper ergonomic chair locally.
-BigOffice.ma offers a range of ergonomic desk chairs with delivery service in Morocco — reach out to them directly to find the chair that fits your work posture and budget.
-Your spine will thank you two months in.
+If your furnished apartment doesn’t include a decent chair, it’s worth sourcing one locally.
+BigOffice.ma offers ergonomic desk chairs with delivery service in Morocco.

-Beyond the chair, consider: a portable monitor riser, a compact mechanical keyboard, a good pair of noise-isolating headphones for noisy riads, and a universal travel adapter with extra USB-C ports.
-These are all findable in Morocco, particularly in Casablanca’s Derb Ghallef electronics district or via the tech retailers linked above.
+Beyond the chair: a portable monitor riser, compact keyboard, noise-isolating headphones for noisy riads, and a universal travel adapter with extra USB-C ports.
+All findable in Morocco, particularly at Casablanca’s Derb Ghallef electronics district.

 Safety & Practical Life Tips

-Morocco has a well-established reputation as one of the region’s safest and most tourist-friendly countries, and this extends to the experience of people living there for extended periods.
-Petty scams aimed at tourists (particularly in high-traffic medina areas like Marrakech’s Djemaa el-Fna) are real but avoidable with basic awareness that comes quickly.
-Physical safety and violent crime are rare and not characteristic of day-to-day life in Moroccan cities.
-For a thorough and honest assessment by region and type of traveller, this guide to Morocco’s safety is worth reading in full.
+Morocco has a well-established reputation as one of the region’s safest and most tourist-friendly countries.
+Petty scams in high-traffic medina areas are real but avoidable with basic awareness.
+For a thorough regional breakdown, this Morocco safety guide is worth reading in full.

 🧭 Practical Tips for Your First Weeks

 • Ramadan shifts the daily rhythm significantly.
-Restaurants have reduced daytime hours; coworking spaces may operate on adjusted schedules; the city comes alive after sunset.
-This can actually be a wonderful time to visit if you plan around it rather than against it.
+Restaurants have reduced daytime hours; the city comes alive after sunset.

-• Morocco has a public healthcare system, but nomads overwhelmingly use private clinics for anything serious.
-International health insurance is strongly recommended — private clinics are excellent and affordable by European standards.
+• Morocco has a public healthcare system, but nomads use private clinics for anything serious.
+International health insurance is strongly recommended.

 • Emergency numbers: 19 (Police), 15 (Medical/SAMU), 177 (Gendarmerie).
 Save these the day you arrive.

-• Register your extended stay with your embassy if you’re staying 3+ months — this is optional but sensible for emergency consular support.
+• Register your extended stay with your embassy if staying 3+ months — optional but sensible for emergency consular support.

 ✦ Local Expert Access